 - Time-saving is there since this not require a lengthy tender process.

 - Not suitable for all types of clients, especially for the public sector.

 - The contractor has a significant chance of manipulating market prices.

-In the list of types of tendering, Nominated Tendering is also mainly used for specialized works, refurbishment or extension works.
+In the list of types of tendering, Nominated Tendering is mainly used for specialized works, refurbishment or extension works.
 Most of the time, contractors could offer high prices since there is no competition at all.
 But the control will take on the invitation will be base on the excellent relationship between the contractor & the client.